A first-passage-time theory for search and capture of chromosomes by microtubules in mitosis: Mathematical formalism

-Let us now assume that among the $n$ unsuccessful nucleation events, there are $n_1$ events where the microtubule nucleated in the right direction, but did not reach the chromosome, $n_2$ events where it nucleated in a wrong direction, but shrank back to origin before encountering the boundary, and $n_3=n-n_1-n_2$ events where the microtubule nucleated in a wrong direction, encountered the boundary, underwent catastrophe and then shrank to the origin.
+Our next task is to write an expression for $\Omega_n(T)$.
+Let us now assume that among the $n$ unsuccessful nucleation events, there are $n_1$ events of type 1 (above), where the microtubule nucleated in the right direction, but did not reach the chromosome, $n_2$ events of type 2 (above), where it nucleated in a wrong direction, but shrank back to origin before encountering the boundary, and $n_3=n-n_1-n_2$ events of type 3 (above), where the microtubule nucleated in a wrong direction, encountered the boundary, underwent catastrophe and then shrank to the origin.